Michael Franzese: Early life

+Career in the mob

 Franzese became acquainted with his father's friends such as Joseph Colombo, and according to Franzese, later became inducted as a made man on Halloween night 1975 under acting boss Tommy DiBella.
 As part of the ceremony Franzese took the blood oath and swore omerta.
 He took the oath alongside friend Jimmy Angelino, Joseph Peraino Jr., Salvatore Miciotta, Vito Guzzo Sr., and John Minerva — all of whom except Miciotta died violently over the next 20 years.
-Although Franzese recounts this ceremony had taken place in 1975, the membership books reportedly were not reopened until 1976 (they had been closed since 1957).

 Franzese was briefly mentored by Colombo soldier Joseph "Joe-Joe" Vitacco (1927–1980).
-During the late 1970s, Franzese met with Gambino crime family boss John Gotti, who was then a soldier.
+During the late 1970s, Franzese met with future Gambino crime family boss John Gotti, who was then a soldier.
 Angelo Ruggiero was also present.
 Franzese was contacted by a flea market owner who complained that his partner was using and selling drugs at the market in Bay Ridge, Brooklyn.
 Franzese agreed to frighten him and become the new partner.
 Franzese sent Colombo soldier-turned informant Anthony Sarivola and another member who remains unidentified.
 Gotti however claimed that the scared-off partner was an associate of his.
 Franzese later expressed admiration for Gotti, citing his strict mobster lifestyle and his overwhelming ego.

 In 1980, Franzese had become a caporegime of a crew of 300.